boeni-industries/aico/docs/concepts/memory/procedural.md

 ---

-## Detailed Overview

-Procedural memory is AICO's system for learning *how* to interact.
-While semantic memory stores facts ("what"), procedural memory stores skills ("how").
-It governs AICO's communication style, response formatting, proactivity, and other behaviors.
-By learning a library of skills, AICO can tailor its interactions to individual users, different contexts, and even specific times of day, making every conversation feel natural and intuitive.

-The system is designed to be modular, explicit, and continuously improving, ensuring that AICO evolves with each user relationship.

-### Foundational Principles

-The architecture is built on four pillars of modern AI research:

-1. **Skill-Based Modular Architecture**: Procedures are stored as discrete, interpretable "skills" rather than opaque patterns.
-2. **Reinforcement Learning from Human Feedback (RLHF)**: Learning is driven by explicit user feedback, providing a strong and clear signal for adaptation.
-3. **Meta-Learning for Rapid Adaptation**: AICO learns *how to learn*, allowing it to adapt to new users and changing preferences with minimal data.
-4. **Self-Correction and Exploration**: The system actively explores new interaction styles and learns from both successful and unsuccessful outcomes to refine its skills.

----

 ## Core Function: Skill-Based Interaction

 Procedural memory is modeled as a **Skill Store**, a library of discrete, context-aware procedures that AICO can learn and apply.
 This is more modular and interpretable than a monolithic set of learned patterns.